Frank Enstein: twisted turns of monster mashup

 Rita Clarke, The Australian

-This engaging 60-minute dance theatre production — created by The Farm in collaboration with Co3 Australia — takes inspiration from the fairytale legends of all those outsiders who create imaginary helpmates.
+This engaging 60-minute dance theatre production — created by The Farm in collaboration with Co3 Contemporary Dance — takes inspiration from the fairytale legends of all those outsiders who create imaginary helpmates.

 The appealing set design by Vilma Mattila is based on a rectangular open-sided box and is labelled “Laboratory”, inside which the disabled Frank (William Rees) lives and creates superhuman creations.
 The lab is sparse and comprises a table, model torsos, heads, arms and legs, neon signs and not much else.
 Rees does a superb impersonation of an achingly vulnerable youth trying to morph into a manic professor.